Search Apply Now

 In a drive to deliver better support for our community's wellbeing, Dr Kim Johnston is implementing a collaborative, whole-of-community approach to mental health education.

 With an expansive background in mental health practice, Kim has worked as a psychologist in family therapy, youth mental health, and addiction services, across the community, government and the private sector.
-Kim brings this wealth of experience and industry knowledge to the education programs she oversees, including Monash’s online Master of Applied Mental Health.
+Kim brings this wealth of experience and industry knowledge to the education programs she oversees.

 In 2018 the Australian Government established a comprehensive and independent inquiry into the state of mental health.
 The Royal Commission into Mental Health held public hearings, workshops, and consultations across Australia, and received more than 10,000 submissions from individuals, organizations, and government bodies.
 The report featured some sobering statistics.